vinlin24/rr-test-suite/README.md

 These scripts are designed to be used with the very useful online scheduling solver tool: https://boonsuen.com/process-scheduling-solver.
 Remember to set the algorithm to **Round-Robin, RR**.
 This tool helps visualize the order of your processes with a **Gantt Chart**.

-Your workflow can look like this:
+Your workflow could look like this:

 ### (1) Convert Input File to Input Lists